Michael McLeod (ice hockey): International play

 McLeod was selected as the 13th forward to the Canada national junior team for the 2017 World Junior Ice Hockey Championships.
 After an injury to Mitchell Stephens, McLeod took his place on the active Canada roster.
 He was one of seven returning players for the 2018 World Junior Ice Hockey Championships.

 Personal life

 McLeod is the older brother of Ryan McLeod, who is a member of the Buffalo Sabres.
 His other brother, Matt McLeod, plays for the Belfast Giants of the British Elite Ice Hockey League (EIHL).
 He is close friends with former Steelheads and Devils teammate Nathan Bastian.

 On January 30, 2024, McLeod and four other team mates were charged with sexual assault after a 2018 alleged assault in London, Ontario.
 On February 5, the London Police Service announced that McLeod had been charged with two counts of sexual assault.
+The trial began in April 2025, and trial proceedings were declared a mistrial twice, before the jury was dismissed and the justice adjudicated the case herself.
 On July 24, 2025, he was acquitted on both charges.